mikepanfilov/django-orm-watching-storage/README.md

 # Django ORM watching storage

+It is internal repository for 'Shining' bank stuff.
+If you got here by accident you is not able to lauch it because you have not enough DataBase permissions.
+But you can freely use this code or can look how DB requests are realized.

 This script manipulates with visits data.
 Control center for security purposes.

 ### How to install